reimagined/resolve/packages/core/redux/README.md

 1. Fetch View and Read Models
 2. Subscribe to events
-3. Send commands to the server side
+3. Send aggregate to the server side

 ```js
 import { createStore, applyMiddleware, combineReducers } from 'redux'